 I hope that your school year is off to a good start.
 I will be honest.
 Mine has been a little rough.
 I have four kiddos.
 They are all the way from starting kindergarten to a sophomore in high school.
 And online school has been fine for the teenagers, but much more difficult for the little ones, especially Julia who started kindergarten.

 So my, I just really feel for you.
 The parents, the kids, the teachers, the back-to-school thing has been really, really rough this year.
-I hope that you’re making the best of it and getting as much as you possibly can in value out of it.
+I hope that you’re making the best of parenting during Covid and getting as much as you possibly can in value out of it.

 Now, if you’re co-parenting and if you have kiddos who are going back and forth from two houses, it’s even harder because your kids, you have to develop a routine that works for each house, and you have to communicate between houses.